IgorGarkusha/RSUtils/README.md

 For FreeBSD -- support GEOS in GDAL library must be enabled!!!

-3.Execute from console file build.sh.
-To clean the build directory to use the file clear.sh.
+3.Execute from console file build.sh (bash ./build.sh).
+To clean the build directory to use the file clear.sh (bash ./clear.sh).

 ### RSUtils: building in Microsoft Windows